Yume no seirei: Physical Appearance

 Artists depict yume no seirei as an emaciated, elderly man.
 He wears a loose white robe, which reveals his frail body and exposed ribcage.
 His thin wispy hair flows behind him in a ghostly motion.
 In his right hand he holds a cane and with his left he reaches out, beckoning.
 The bottom half of his body eerily fades away as if he is disappearing.
-His appearance is similar to the description of the female ghosts yurei."During the Edo Period (1600–1867) a female yurei was conceived of in terms not unlike that of a Western ghost.
+His appearance is similar to the description of the female ghosts Yūrei."During the Edo Period (1600–1867) a female yūrei was conceived of in terms not unlike that of a Western ghost.
 Artists often depicted her with long straight hair and waving or beckoning hands.
 Pale clothing with long, flowing sleeves was draped loosely about the seemingly fragile figure, and the head and upper part of the body were strongly delineated.
 From the waist down, however, the form was misty and tapered into nothingness.”